Inspiring, Encouraging, and Empowering You to be Your Best

 Carin Rockind is a leading happiness expert and the creator of PurposeGirl, a movement to empower purpose-driven living.
 She has taught thousands of people to reclaim their happiness and live to their fullest potential of success and well-being.
 Having survived domestic abuse, divorce, and armed robbery, she teaches others to be resilient, to grow from trauma, and turn pain into purpose.
 Her expertise is positive psychology, the science of human flourishing.
 After 15 years as a marketing executive, Carin pursued her great passion: teaching women to thrive.
 She left her 6-figure, VP-title life in the Midwest to become a graduate student at 36.
 Carin is one of the first 250 people in the world to earn a Masters degree in Applied Positive Psychology from the University of Pennsylvania, where she then served as adjunct faculty.

 Carin speaks at companies worldwide, including Morgan Stanley, AVON, BMW, and Progressive Insurance.
-She has been featured on NBC, CBS, PBS, NPR, the Huffington Post, and Crain’s, and is the “Happiness Guru” on Sirius XM’s Stars Radio.
+She has been featured on NBC, CBS, PBS, NPR, the Huffington Post, and Crain’s, and served as the “Happiness Guru” on Sirius XM’s Stars Radio.
 She is on faculty at The Flourishing Center and leads the Certificate in Applied Positive Psychology program in Miami, Florida.
 Most recently, she became an international best-selling author for her contribution in Pebbles in the Pond: Wave Three.
 Carin lives outside of Philadelphia with her husband, Joshua.